History Files

 Lev II / Leo II of Halych

-The brothers Andrei and Lev die together in battle against the Mongols, leaving no heir, so their sister, Maria, becomes the heiress of Galicia-Lvov.
-Already married to Trojden I of Masovia, the duchy is drawn closer to the Polish crown.
-The boyars invite the Polish prince of Mazovia, Boleslaw son of Trojden I of Czersk, to rule Galicia.
+The brothers Andrei and Lev die together in battle against the Mongols of the Golden Horde, leaving no heir.
+Their sister, Maria, becomes the heiress of Galicia-Lvov (Halych-Lviv).
+As she is already married to Trojden I of Mazovian Czersk, the duchy is drawn closer to the Polish crown.
+The boyars invite her son, the Polish prince of Mazovia, Bolesław, to rule Galicia.
 He converts to Orthodoxy and assumes the name Yuri II.

 1323 - 1340